thk123/se4be-website/index.md

 ### Seminar E: Continuous Integration

-Continuous Integration (CI) is an industry standard approach to catche problems before they affect other developers and customers.
-It achievs this by automatically checking all changes to projects.
+Continuous Integration (CI) is an industry standard approach to catches problems before they affect other developers and customers.
+This seminar will show developers how to set a CI up immediately, and how to make it as useful as possible.

 **Continuous Integration allows developers to make changes confidently and efficiently.**